daviddechaux/Kingmaker/readme.md

 ## Todo :
 - Save before quit
+- Display save only when add / change stuff
 - Adjust CSS to have all icon on the same size (more or less)
 - Use data instead of crappy css class method like I did
 - Add a hint on fields (title) : disable some characteres on names